--] Who will use the application (will it be used by end users in the community, or people inside a company using it as a tool, or for advancing science..)
+-] Who will use the application (how large is the audience, what areas.. end users in the community, or people inside a company using it as a tool, or for advancing science..)

--] What are the application's computation needs that will benefit from parallel computation
+-] What are the computation needs that will benefit from parallel computation

 -] What has blocked you from using parallel computation up to this point